libdriver/bmp388/README.md

 /src includes LibDriver BMP388 source files.

-/interface includes LibDriver BMP388 IIC, SPI platform independent template。
+/interface includes LibDriver BMP388 IIC, SPI platform independent template.

-/test includes LibDriver BMP388 driver test code and this code can test the chip necessary function simply。
+/test includes LibDriver BMP388 driver test code and this code can test the chip necessary function simply.

 /example includes LibDriver BMP388 sample code.

 /doc includes LibDriver BMP388 offline document.

-/datasheet includes BMP388 datasheet。
+/datasheet includes BMP388 datasheet.

 /project includes the common Linux and MCU development board sample code.
 All projects use the shell script to debug the driver and the detail instruction can be found in each project's README.md.